-If the option Park is activated for a tunnel, this tunnel will receive the address 15.15.255.
+If the option Park is activated for a tunnel, this tunnel will not be used.

 If the option Park is selected for all tunneling servers, all tunneling servers will be assigned the address 15.15.255.
 Only one tunneling server is available as a result.